TZITA/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 ## Task 3:
 ## Star wars movie title
 A JS script hat prints the title of a Star Wars movie where the episode number matches a given integer.

+## Task 4:
+## Star wars Wedge Antilles
+A JS script that prints the number of movies where the character /Wedge Antilles/ is present.